bcfarley/Qlik-Sense-Tab-Buttons/README.md

 Please feel free to contribute to the project.
 - Make it responsive.
 The extension is not currently designed to fit a mobile screen.
-- Option to show Sub Tabs as drop down menus rather than
+- Option to show Sub Tabs as drop down menus rather than a separate row.